We're giving you the chance to win back the value of your meal - every time you dine this month!

 Pancakes with banana, full english

-What: This legendary restaurant has served Chelsea locals for over three decades, and it’s just refreshed its brunch menu for 2025!
+What: This legendary restaurant has served Chelsea locals for over three decades.
 Only available on weekends, from 10am to 4pm, diners can tuck into timeless classics likes it signature PB’s Benedicts, as well as reimagined brunch favourites with a unique twist - think nduja and courgette omelettes, or savoury brioche French toast with braised beef, hollandaise and sriracha.
 The option to go bottomless with free-flowing Bloody Marys, Aperol Spritz’ or Mimosas is yours for the taking.

 When: Saturdays and Sundays, 10am-4pm